PratyushSubhadarshi/DevOps_Assignment/README.md

 # DevOps_Assignment

 ## Creating The Webserver
-First we started by creating server.js and index.html files to create our webserver.
+First we started by creating server.js and index.html files to create our webserver:
-  1.
+    1.we write the package.json file to mention required modules to install.

+    2.we run the npm install command which will install required node modules for the server to run.

+    3.we install express and run the server to access it from localhost:3000.

 ## Containers vs Virtual Machine